 Many people, men and women, say they are embarrassed or even have a complex about droopy eyelids.
+Indeed, droopy eyelids make the eyes look tired and sometimes sad.

 The upper and lower eyelids have a protective role for our eyes, help us control the quantity of light that reaches them, and their movement keeps our eyes continuously hydrated.